Graham's Stock Grades

 100% ⇒ 33% growth, 200% ⇒ 66% growth etc; read more.

 The current EPS has to be more than that of 5 years ago.

-Optional rating for the evaluation of Public-Utilities and Financial Enterprises.
+Optional rating for Public-Utilities and Financial Enterprises.

 NCAV (or Net-Net) ÷ Previous Close, similar to Intrinsic Value(%).